Help Find Our Unused NYC Parks Department Buildings

-If your building falls under the “NEEDS ADVOCACY” category, move onto STEP THREE below, where you can add your photos and create a platform for organizers to begin organizing to reopen these spaces.
+If your building is closed or underutilized, select “NEEDS ADVOCACY” from the drop-down menu in the column labeled BUILDING USE and move on to STEP THREE below, where you can add your photos and create a platform for organizers to begin organizing to reopen these spaces.

 Step Three: If Your Building Needs Advocacy, Map It at Living Lots NYC

 Follow these steps to add the building to Living Lots NYC, where you can add your photos and create a platform for neighbors to connect and advocate together for our buildings:

 - Log in to the site on http://livinglotsnyc.org/admin/